 Why do some organisations perform better than others and how can an organisation deliver the best return for their marketing investment?
 These are fundamental questions of marketing strategy and demand rigorous marketing planning.
 Marketing plans are used in organisations to outline various strategies to create, promote, and divest products and services.
 In this unit you will be fostering a strategic approach to marketing and then developing and reviewing a marketing plan.
+You will work closely with an identified and approved business or organisation of your choice.
 Various tools and techniques used in the development, implementation and review of marketing planning will be explored.
 The unit will enable you to recognise how product and service targets are set and achieved, analyse and translate the marketing environments, and deliver and review a strategic marketing plan.

 |Fraction of Full-Time Student Load||0.125|